-The Songye fetish, magic sculpture Nkisi, nkishi (pl. mankishi), plays among the Songye the role of mediator between gods and men.
-The large specimens are the collective property of an entire village, the smaller figures belonging to an individual or a family.
-In the 16th century, the Songyes migrated from the Shaba region to settle in Kasai, Katanga and South Kivu.
-Their society is organized in a patriarchal way.
-Their history is inseparable from that of the Luba, to whom they are related through common ancestors.
+These protective fetishes for homes are among the most prized in Africa.
+The Nkisi plays the role of mediator between gods and men.
+The larger examples are collectively owned by an entire village, while the smaller figures belong to an individual or a family.
+In the sixteenth century, the Songyes migrated from the Shaba region to settle on the left bank of the Lualaba River.
+Their society is organized in a patriarchal manner.
+Their history is inseparable from that of the Luba to whom they are related through common ancestors.

 The Songyes have created impressive statues with powerful features that are often used during secret ceremonies, covered with accessories such as feathers, skin and a horn full of magical charge.

 Very present in their society, the divination allowed to discover the sorcerers and to bring clarifications on the causes of the misfortunes which struck the individuals.